 Since the potential for further retail development is expected to be strong after the Connector is built, the Study examined the Town's zoning regulations to identify areas inconsistent with the proposed vision.
 The current zoning regulations favor striptype shopping centers, stand-alone retail development, large apartment complexes, and large parking areas.
 Typically, the bulk regulations in the Town's zoning regulations will force long setbacks and parking areas in the front.
-If consumers are seeking smallerscaled, nicely designed and convenient retail areas, North Greenbush's zoning regulations will not currently allow them to be built.
+If consumers are seeking smaller-scaled, nicely designed and convenient retail areas, North Greenbush's zoning regulations will not currently allow them to be built.

 The Retail Market Analysis further recommended that the demand for retail development coupled with the potential for increased residential development demand drive the creation of a zoning district in North Greenbush that allows for a mix of uses, both residential and commercial.
-It states that one way that this could be done would be to change the existing Planned District Development (PDD) to accommodate both types of uses for the same area.
+It states that one way that this could be done would be to change the existing Planned District Development (PDD) accommodate both types of uses for the same area.
 Current zoning regulations stipulate that a PDD must be either commercial only or residential only.
+While recommended in the I-90 Connector Corridor Land Use Study, no such PDD was formally created by the Town.